-CMS finalizes key proposals to enhance behavioral health services for rural and tribal communities
+CMS finalizes key rules to enhance behavioral health services for rural and tribal communities

-In a landmark move, the Centers for Medicare & Medicaid Services (CMS) have put forward a series of proposals aimed at revolutionizing access to behavioral health services, particularly for tribal health organizations and those in rural areas.
-These proposals, part of a broader initiative to improve healthcare equity and accessibility, seek to address long-standing barriers to care by introducing key exceptions to existing regulations and exploring new payment models.
+In a landmark move, the Centers for Medicare & Medicaid Services (CMS) have finalized a series of new rules aimed at revolutionizing access to behavioral health services, particularly for tribal health organizations and those in rural areas.
+These rules, part of a broader initiative to improve healthcare equity and accessibility, seek to address long-standing barriers to care by introducing key exceptions to existing regulations and exploring new payment models.

 Understanding the ‘four walls’ requirement